MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 ## Comments for measurement units

 Some people think this kind of comment is OK.
-I think that, as most of these sections, a simple function replaces them.
+I think, as most of the cases, that a simple function replaces them.
 This is the kind of thing that spreads quickly throughout your code, but it's easy to avoid:

 ```ruby
 ### DON'T ###